Britney Spears memoir ‘The Woman in Me’ to hit shelves in October

-(The Hill) — Britney Spears’s memoir now has a release date, with the pop star’s publisher calling “The Woman in Me” a “groundbreaking book.”
+(The Hill) — Britney Spears’ memoir now has a release date, with the pop star’s publisher calling “The Woman in Me” a “groundbreaking book.”

 The “Toxic” singer’s book will hit shelves on Oct.
 24, Simon & Schuster’s Gallery Books announced Tuesday.
 The news was first reported by People magazine.